Backfeed is the process of reverse syndicating replies/activity on silos to your POSSE copies of posts back to your original posts.

 singpolyma syndicates posts out to Twitter and runs a cronjob that polls the replies/mentions (authenticated) API endpoint to pull in responses. (since ????-??-??)

-Ryan uses Bridgy (see below) to backfeed comments from Facebook and Twitter back to his own site since 2013-12-06.
+Ryan uses Bridgy (see below) to backfeed comments, likes, and reposts from the silos to his own site.
 E.g. see Facebook and Twitter comments here:

-- salmon-unofficial does the same thing as brid.gy, except via the Salmon instead of WordPress XML-RPC.
-It discovers original source sites via LRDD, WebFinger, and XRD, as specified by Salmon, so you don't need to register your domain, just your social media account(s).
+salmon-unofficial is an older, unmaintained alternative to Bridgy that uses the Salmon protocol instead of webmention.
+It discovers original source sites via LRDD, WebFinger, and XRD, as specified by Salmon.
 GitHub repo here.

 Do these responses belong on your indie page, at the original source of the content?
 There are storage, legal, data ownership, UX, and other questions.